meshplay/meshplay/install/playground/readme.md

 > protect-kubelet
 chmod +x protect-kubelet

-## Reinstalling Meshery after a clean Meshery uninstall
+## Reinstalling Meshplay after a clean Meshplay uninstall
-If mistakenly or for some reason Meshery is uninstalled (along with `meshery` namespace) then follow the below steps to bring it back up.
+If mistakenly or for some reason Meshplay is uninstalled (along with `meshplay` namespace) then follow the below steps to bring it back up.
-1. `helm install meshery meshery/meshery --namespace meshery --set env.PROVIDER=Meshery`
+1. `helm install meshplay meshplay/meshplay --namespace meshplay --set env.PROVIDER=Meshplay`
-2. `kubectl create secret tls -n meshery tls-secret-meshery --cert=/etc/letsencrypt/live/playground.meshery.io-0001/fullchain.pem --key=/etc/letsencrypt/live/playground.meshery.io-0001/privkey.pem`  Make sure to have private and public keys generated for `playground.meshery.io` in appropriate directories.
+2. `kubectl create secret tls -n meshplay tls-secret-meshplay --cert=/etc/letsencrypt/live/playground.meshplay.io-0001/fullchain.pem --key=/etc/letsencrypt/live/playground.meshplay.io-0001/privkey.pem`  Make sure to have private and public keys generated for `playground.meshplay.io` in appropriate directories.
 3. kubectl apply -f contour-http-proxy.yaml
 ## Prometheus deployment
 For monitoring the playground deployment we have a node exporter running on both the nodes.